wuzhengy/TAU/Core Design Principles.md

   - Schema is series of immutable item together to present a data structure.
 IPLD protocol has built example of data schema.
 <br><br>
 * P2C - Peer to Consensus: every communication is under scope of a chain, which is a type of consensus.
 This is called `peer to consensus`.The consensus will regulate spam and make content searching efficient within limited nodes.
+* Avoiding constants - we want to use as little as constants as possible to let system to self adjust to the environment such as consumption of memory and bandwidth with performance results.
+For example, how many libtorrent nodes to initiate.

 ## Knowledge building blocks
 Along the way of developing TAU, we have adopted many key ideas from many open-source community projects.
 Following are the key components we are adopting.